MettaCenter/DailyMettaApp/docs/intro/advertisement-for-devs.md

 Hi!

-The Metta Center for Nonviolence is looking for software development volunteers who want to be a part of a *free open source software* app project
+The Metta Center for Nonviolence is looking for a programmer and a designer who want to be a part of a *free open source software* app project

 ### What the app does